 Activate your inner advocate!

-FOR is building a more powerful grassroots base with the River Advocacy Training School, River ‘RATS’.
+FOR is building a more powerful grassroots base with the River Advocacy Training School

 The River Advocacy Training School (RATS) prepares advocates to be knowledgeable about water issues, channel their motivation/expertise as change makers and help build a vibrant river protection community.
 The best advocates are people who are ready to learn, try new things and dive in to help turn the tide for our rivers!

-How it works.
-The RATS program runs January 19th-May 10th, 2017.
-Applications are accepted through 12/5 and we select up to 10 advocates.
+How it works: The RATS program dates for 2018 are TBD.
+We select up to 10 advocates.

-The program combines educational opportunities with hands-on advocacy practice and engages River Advocates in current FOR campaigns and projects.
-River Advocates commit an average of 10 hrs/week, attend a 4-day training in January to jumpstart their work and participate in monthly opportunities to deepen their impact.
+Our program combines educational opportunities with hands-on advocacy practice and engages River Advocates in current FOR campaigns and projects.
+River Advocates commit an average of 10 hrs/week, starting with a 4-Day intensive to jump-start the work and participate in monthly opportunities to deepen their impact.
 River RATS practice advocacy techniques in their communities and support one FOR projects in coordination with staff.

 The program culminates in California Rivers Day at the Capitol in May.